softlayer/softlayer-python/docs/dev/index.rst

 Style
 -----
 This project follows :pep:`8` and most of the style suggestions that pyflakes recommends.
 Run `Flake8 <https://pypi.python.org/pypi/flake8/2.0>`_ regularly.
+Flake8, with project-specific exceptions, can be ran by using tox.

 Contributing